cvxgrp/cvxportfolio/docs/manual.rst

 library with lots of users and contributors, in both the applied and theoretical optimization communities.

 In the days before such high-level libraries were available, users typically had to code their application programs against the APIs offered directly by the solvers, resulting in complex, difficult to debug, and un-maintainable codes.
-Today, the maintainers of the numerical solvers (both open-source and commercial) are themselves involved in developing and maintaining the interfaces from CVXPY to their solvers, ensuring best compatibility.
+Today, the maintainers of the numerical solvers are themselves involved in developing and maintaining the interfaces from CVXPY to their solvers, ensuring best compatibility.
 Cvxportfolio users need not be expert or even familiar with CVXPY, since Cvxportfolio offers an even higher level interface, automating the definition and management of optimization objects like variables and constraints.

 One area however in which awareness of the underlying CVXPY process might be